-During the Covid-19 pandemic, many of these activities have had to be suspended and we hope to return to our full programme of events as soon as possible.
+During the Covid-19 pandemic, many of these activities have had to be suspended and we are gradually (and cautiously) returning to our full programme of events.

 To enable us to continue with these essential 'extras' we do have to ask for voluntary contributions from parents.
 We are pleased to be able to say that we have never had to cancel an activity due to lack of contributions and the staff appreciate the whole-hearted support we always receive from parents.
 We also appreciate the help of parents who join us on school journeys and those who are able to transport team members to away fixtures.
-Help can be offered to those parents who are unable to afford an activity linked with the
+Help can be offered to those parents who are unable to afford an activity linked with the National Curriculum.